d3st2k/Database-Quiz/README.md

 # Usage
 1. Download the zip file and extract it
 2. Install `Python`
-3. Install `MySQL server`
-4. Install the connector to connect `Python` and `MySQL server` using this command in CMD `pip install mysql-connector-python`
-5. Import the database to your MySQL server or just run the file `database_testbank.sql`
-6. If you have a different user or password that you use in MySQL server just change them in the `Main.py` file
-7. Use CMD to run the `Main.py` to run everything
+3. Use CMD to run the `Main.py` to run everything
-8.1.
+3.1.
 If you don't know to use CMD (command prompt) just use some type of IDE (VSCode, IntelliJ etc)

 # Aplication
-The file `quiz.py` is forked from `Neti-G` and the rest is created from `d3st2k` For any problems or bug that you may encounter just send me an email on: garenaasllani2@gmai.com
+The file `quiz.py` is forked from `https://github.com/Neti-G` and the rest is created from `d3st2k` For any problems or bug that you may encounter just send me an email on: garenaasllani2@gmai.com

 # License